 The 20 Best Astronomy Apps for Stargazing

-I’ve reached out to the astrophotography and astronomy community on Twitter to find out which astronomy apps are the most popular.
-I was absolutely astonished to find out just how many amazing astronomy apps I hadn’t heard of before, that I now use and enjoy on a daily basis.
+To help discover even more helpful night sky apps, I asked my community on Twitter which stargazing apps they use most.
+I was astonished to find out just how many amazing astronomy apps I hadn’t heard of before, that I now use and enjoy daily.

 I have also included the publisher of the app, the category, and the description of the application so you can get an idea of what to expect before downloading it.
 I have not included the price of the app (because this may change), but have included whether it is currently free or not.

 Whether you use these resources to assist you in stargazing at the cottage, or a quick observation session with your telescope, these astronomy apps can improve your overall experience.
-They can help you better prepare for the weather, and find out when key astronomical events are taking place.
+They can help you better prepare for the weather, and find out when key astronomical events are occurring.

 Key Uses: